 Treatment for Joubert syndrome is symptomatic and supportive.
 Infant stimulation and physical, occupational, and speech therapy may benefit some children.
 Infants with abnormal breathing patterns should be monitored.
 Screening for progressive eye, liver, and kidney complications associated with Joubert-related disorders should be performed on a regular basis.

 What is the prognosis?

-The prognosis for infants with Joubert syndrome depends on whether or not the cerebellar vermis is partially developed or entirely absent.
-Some children have a mild form of the disorder, with minimal motor disability and good mental development, while others may have severe motor disability and moderate mental retardation.
+The prognosis for infants with Joubert syndrome depends on whether or not the cerebellar vermis is partially developed or entirely absent, as well as on the extent and severity of other organ involvement, such as the kidneys and liver.
+Some children have a mild form of the disorder, with minimal motor disability and good mental development, while others may have severe motor disability, moderate impaired mental development, and multi-organ impairments.

 What research is being done?

 The NINDS supports research on the development of the nervous system and the cerebellum.
 This research is critical for increasing our understanding of Joubert syndrome, and for developing methods of treatment and prevention.
 NINDS, in conjunction with the NIH Office of Rare Disorders, sponsored a symposium on Joubert syndrome in 2002.
 Research priorities for the disorder were outlined at this meeting.